krishnavetthi/DOMShapeExpandDisappear/README.md

 # DOMShapeExpandDisappear
+This project helps understanding DOM better.

-On an empty webpage, on clicking anywhere circle displays it expands and disappears.
+The project has an empty HTML page, with background color black.
+If user clicks anywhere on the webpage, a circle appears its expands and disapears.